BumblebeeBat/FlyingFox/docs/lightning_consensus.md

 related article: http://www.truthcoin.info/blog/pow-cheapest/

-The critical value we care about for blockchain consensus is the (cost to control 0.01% more of consensus for people who do not own any coins)/(cost to control 0.01% more of consensus for people who own 10% of coins.)
+The critical value we care about for blockchain consensus is the (cost to control 0.01% more of consensus for people who do not own any coins)-(cost to control 0.01% more of consensus for people who own 10% of coins.)
 I call it the efficiency of the blockchain.
 For POW it is 1, because you mine at the same rate regardless of how many coins you own.
 For every POS proposed, besides Flying Fox, it is about 1, the cost of locking up coins is the same, whether you own the coins or not.
 The cost of buying votes is the same, whether you own the coins or not.
-In Flying Fox, the effeciency is >100.
+In Flying Fox, the effeciency is much greater.
+For rich people, they can get paid to providing liquidity, so the cost is negative.
+For poor people who can't provide liquidity, it costs as much as the interest rate to lock up the coins.

 If you don't own any money, but want to control consensus, this is possible in Flying Fox.
 You open a channel with someone who does have money, have yourself be the validator, and pay them to keep some money in this channel.
 Since you have no money, you can't facilitate channel payments to anyone else.
 Your partners money is locked up and innaccessible.
 Your partner is losing value by the interest rate.
 You need to pay them at least this much.